 While shrew venom is not life-threatening, a bite from a shrew can result in extreme pain and swelling to the affected location.
 The pain and swelling will go away after a few days.
 However, as with all animal bites, the best advice is to seek medical attention immediately.

-The shrew will only act in self-defense, so try to avoid any confrontation with them.
-If you find them in the woods, do not disturb them
+The shrew will only act in self-defense, so try to avoid confrontation with them.
+If you find them in the woods, do not disturb them.

 How to Recognize a Shrew?
 (To Avoid Getting Bitten)